coduori/dmvic/README.md

 ### Initialization

 <div align="justify">
 Before making any requests, you need to initialize the library with your credentials and configuration.
-Use the `initialize()` function to set up the library:
+Use the `initialize()` function to set up the library.
+For the environment config, specify `production` to connect to DMVIC's live environment; any other value will connect to DMVIC's sandbox environment.
 </div>

 ```javascript